-- We will manage our parks to a very high standard as expected by the town, will look to extend their offering to become more appealing to a wider age range and provide picnic benches for residents to meet and use the space for longer. - We will continue to refresh the benches in the town to encourage people to walk, explore and have places to rest, meet and enjoy the area. - Our Operations Team will be visible and approachable as the public face of the council in our parks and green spaces. - Our Operations team will encourage and educate the community to keep Torpoint clean and tidy and where required will carry out enforcement through the issuing of fines. - The team will be trained and certified to provide Enforcement through Cornwall Council's Community Enforcement Partnership Programme.

-Special thanks to the Friends of Thanckes Park group whose funding supported the purchase and installation of the Trampoline.
+- We will manage our parks to a very high standard as expected by the town, will look to extend their offering to become more appealing to a wider age range and provide picnic benches for residents to meet and use the space for longer. - Our Operations Team will be visible and approachable as the public face of the council in our parks and green spaces, they will encourage and educate the community to keep Torpoint clean and tidy and where required will carry out enforcement through the issuing of fines. - The team will be trained and certified to provide Enforcement through Cornwall Council's Community Enforcement Partnership Programme. - In November 2023, along with the Lawn Tennis Association (LTA), we have agreed a partnership to breathe new life into local park tennis courts in Torpoint. - The project will see £60,000 of investment into the tennis courts in Thanckes Park. - places Investment comes from the UK Government and LTA Tennis Foundation's Park Tennis Project, being delivered by the LTA.